klenis/multi-select-rails/README.md

 ## Updating the gem
 There are two rake tasks designed to ease the maintenance of this gem.

-The `update` task pulls the latest X-editable code from github and places images, stylesheets and javascripts in the correct gem paths.
+The `update` task pulls the latest multi-select code from github and places images, stylesheets and javascripts in the correct gem paths.
 It also changes background-image properties in the stylesheet to asset pipeline equivalents.

 	rake update